Fast protein folding is governed by memory-dependent friction: Results

-\textbf{Non-Markovian models predict protein folding times:} From the simulation trajectories, we measure the folding and unfolding times, evaluated via the mean first-passage times $\tau_{\rm{MFP}}^{\text{MD}}$.
-Since we can also extract the total friction directly from the simulation trajectories, we can parametrise various theoretical estimates for folding and unfolding times, and hence compare to the measured simulation values.
-To quantify the population-wide deviation away from the measured $\tau_{\rm{MFP}}^{\text{MD}}$, we use the root-mean-square logarithmic deviation (RMSLD).
-We collect the folding and unfolding times into a single set and we logarithmically weight each value to balance contributions from the spread of time scales (see SI - Section 10).
-The population-wide deviations are given by $\text{RMSLD}=\sqrt{\sum_{i=1}^N(\text{log}(\tau^{\text{MD}}_{\text{MFP},i}) - \text{log}(\tau^{\text{theo}}_{\text{MFP},i}))^2/N}$, where $\tau^{\text{MD}}_{\text{MFP},i}$ is the measured value from MD, $\tau^{\text{theo}}_{\text{MFP},i}$ is the theoretical predicted value for a given method, and $N=16$ is the total number of reactions.
-For the diffusion times $\tau_{\rm{D}}$, we determine a total logarithmic deviation of 1.51.
-This result is remarkable since it completely neglects the free energy barriers, depending only on the friction and characteristic lengths.
-This result implies that friction alone provides a good approximation for protein folding times.
-A Markovian prediction, which explicitly accounts for the extracted free energy profiles, is given by:
+\textbf{Non-Markovian rate theory predicts protein folding times:} From the simulation trajectories, we extract the folding and unfolding times, evaluated via the mean first-passage times $\tau_{\rm{MFP}}^{\text{MD}}$.
+Since we also extract the friction directly from the simulation trajectories, we can compare the performance of various theoretical estimates for folding and unfolding times.
+To quantify the population-wide deviation away from $\tau_{\rm{MFP}}^{\text{MD}}$, we use the root-mean-square logarithmic deviation (RMSLD) (see Supplementary Information Section 7).
+This is defined by $\text{RMSLD}=\sqrt{\sum_{i=1}^n(\text{log}(\tau^{\text{MD}}_{\text{MFP},i}) - \text{log}(\tau^{\text{theo}}_{\text{MFP},i}))^2/n}$, where $\tau^{\text{MD}}_{\text{MFP},i}$ is the value from MD, $\tau^{\text{theo}}_{\text{MFP},i}$ is the theoretical predicted value for a given method, and $n=16$ is the total number of folding and unfolding reactions.
+Using the diffusion times $\tau_{\rm{D}}$ given in Eq.~\ref{tau_D} as the simplest predictor, we determine a total logarithmic deviation of 1.51, see Fig.~\ref{Fig_3}A for the correlation plot.
+This agreement is remarkable, since it completely neglects the free energy barriers and depends only on friction and the characteristic separations in Q space, which implies that friction alone provides a good approximation for protein folding times.
+The Markovian prediction, which in addition to friction explicitly accounts for the extracted free energy profile \cite{Zwanzig_Book}, is given by